thelondonsmiths/Solex_ser_recon_EN/README.md

 - x, y, a, b, c can be positive or negative integers; the number w can only be a positive integer
 - Batch pixel shift processing of a batch of files is allowed

+Protus adjustment: make the black circle larger or smaller in radius by inputting a positive or negative integer (typically between -10 and +10).

 Geometry correction may fail under certain circumstances.
 In this case, enter the Y/X ratio and Tilt angle manually (try 1, 0 initially).

 For rapid processing during data acquisition, make sure "Show graphics" is off.